 Smoking and Lung Cancer

 All forms of cancer are caused by a mutation that causes cells to grow out of control, forming masses and lesions that may eventually spread to other parts of the body.
-While the exact cause of this mutation is generally unknown, lung cancer has perhaps the most well-known risk factor: cigarette smoking.
-While lung cancer can occur in people who have not smoked and not all smokers will necessarily get lung cancer, smokers have a significantly higher risk of lung cancer depending on the amount and history of cigarette smoking.
+While the exact cause of this mutation is generally unknown, lung cancer has perhaps the most well-known risk factor: tobacco cigarette smoking.
+While lung cancer can occur in people who have not smoked and not all smokers will necessarily get lung cancer, smokers have a significantly higher risk of lung cancer depending on the amount and your history of being a cigarette smoker.
 A reported 80 percent of lung cancer deaths are believed to come as a result of smoking.
 That number increases for deaths related to small cell lung cancers.
 Secondhand smoke is believed to cause upwards of 7,000 deaths from lung cancer per year.

-Cigarette smoke contains a mix of toxic and carcinogenic (cancer-causing) chemicals, so when you breathe the smoke in, these cancer-causing chemicals quickly enter your bloodstream and carry them to the rest of your body.
+Tobacco cigarette smoke contains a mix of toxic and carcinogenic (cancer-causing) chemicals, so when you breathe the smoke in, these cancer-causing chemicals quickly enter your bloodstream and carry them to the rest of your body.
 Changes to your lung tissue are almost instant as the smoke affects your lung health by damaging the cells that line your lungs.
-Some cigarettes even feature bronchodilators, which open up the tubes and airways in the lungs, potentially increasing the amount of harmful chemicals that get absorbed into your lung tissue.
+Some cigarettes even feature bronchodilators, which open up the tubes and airways in the lungs, potentially increasing the number of harmful chemicals that get absorbed into your lung tissue.

 The fact is, your lungs are normally efficient in repairing any damage that they sustain.
-However, with continued exposure to smoke, the cells that line your lungs get increasingly more damaged until the healing can’t keep up with the damage.
+However, with continued tobacco use or exposure to smoke, the cells that line your lungs get increasingly more damaged until the healing can’t keep up with the damage.
 Eventually, with repeated damage the cells begin to grow abnormally, potentially developing into cancer.

 Weed and Lung Cancer

-Although smoking cigarettes is one of the most common risk factors for lung cancer, that comes more from their high rate of use, dense mix of toxic chemicals, and addictive nature.
+Although smoking cigarettes is one of the most common health risk factors for lung cancer, that comes more from their high rate of use, dense mix of toxic chemicals, and addictive nature.
 In reality, inhaling smoke of any kind can be harmful to your lungs.
 Whether the smoke comes from a cigarette or a campfire, the combustion of materials naturally results in the production and release of toxic and carcinogenic chemicals.

 Secondhand marijuana smoke is also known to contain many of the same chemicals as directly inhaled smoke.
 Although there is currently very little research on the effects of secondhand marijuana smoke, experts are still concerned with the potential harm it could cause as a smoke containing harmful chemicals.